abpframework/abp/docs/AspNetCore/Client-Side-Package-Management.md

 However, ABP framework best works with **NPM/Yarn**.
 It provides tools to make it easier to work with and built-in modules are configured to work with NPM/Yarn by default.

-Finally, we suggest the [**Yarn**](https://yarnpkg.com/) over the NPM since it's faster, more stable and also compatible with the NPM.
+Finally, we suggest the [**Yarn**](https://yarnpkg.com/) over the NPM since it's faster, stable and also compatible with the NPM.

 ### @ABP NPM Packages

 ABP is a modular platform.
 Every developer can create modules and the modules should work together in a **compatible** and **stable** state.

-One challenge problem is **versions of the depended NPM packages**.
+One challenge is the **versions of the depended NPM packages**.
 What if two different module use the same JavaScript library but its different (and potentially incompatible) versions.

 To solve the versioning problem, we created a **standard set of packages** those depends on some common third-party libraries.
 Some example packages are [@abp/jquery](https://www.npmjs.com/package/@abp/jquery), [@abp/bootstrap](https://www.npmjs.com/package/@abp/bootstrap) and [@abp/font-awesome](https://www.npmjs.com/package/@abp/font-awesome).
 You can see the **list of packages** from the [Github repository](https://github.com/volosoft/abp/tree/master/npm/packs).